 Very little fall-out was experienced on Enyu Island.
 On three occasions fall-out was observed and the background was increased somewhat.
-Full-out from the Zuni device started approximately 28 hr after detonation and continued for approximately 12 hr.
-This fall-out was very ligat, with a peak intensity of 12 mr/Lr gamma radiation.
-Fall-out from the Navajo device occurred approximately 18 hr after detonation, with peak gamma intensities of 22 mr/hr.
-Very slight fall-out from the TEWA device approximately 18 hr after firing increased the background by approximately 4 mr/hr.
-Heavy rains occurred during the fall-out periods following the firing of the Navajo and TEWA and exceptionally high activity was observed in the rainwater.
+Fall-out from started approximately 28 hr after detonation and continued for approximately 12 hr.
+This fall-out was very light, with a peak intensity of 12 mr/hr gamma radiation.
+Fall-out from occurred approximately 18 hr after detonation, with peak gamma intensities of 22 mr/hr.
+Very slight fall-out from poroximately 18 hr after firing increased the background by approximately 4 mr/hr.
+Heavy rains occurred during the fall-out periods following the firing of the ind exceptionally high activity was observed in the rainwater.